hedgehogs-mind/spring-couch/docs/usage/security.md

 ## Rule interpretation

-All security rules must be written as SpringEL expression.
+All security rules must be written as SpringEL expressions.
 They shall produce a boolean result.
 The result will be interpreted as follows:

 - `true`: Access check succeeded, and the request will be handled.